jarilammi/lutheran.radio/README.md

 - New security model names are unique and avoid collisions with past names.
 - The history of security models is transparent for debugging and auditing.
 - Contributors can easily pick a fresh name (e.g., a unique city, codename, or identifier) when implementing a new security model.

-When introducing a new security model:

-1. Choose a unique name not listed in the table.
-2. Set the new name as the `appSecurityModel` value in `DirectStreamingPlayer.swift` (see "Verifying the Security Model" for how this is checked).
-3. Add the new name to the DNS TXT record of ```securitymodels.lutheran.radio```.
-4. Add a new row to the table in "Security Model History" with the current date and app version.